Joint Notice of Privacy Practices

 - Workers' Compensation – Participants may disclose PHI to comply with workers' compensation or other similar laws.
 These programs provide benefits for work-related injuries or illnesses.

 - Fundraising Activities – Your PHI may be used to contact you in an effort to raise money for the Hospital.
 Your PHI may be disclosed to a foundation related to the Hospital.
-Such disclosure would be limited to contact information, such as your name, address and phone number and the dates you required treatment or services at the Hospital.
+Such disclosure would be limited to contact information, such as your name, address, phone number, general diagnosis, and the dates you required treatment or services at the Hospital.
 The money raised in connection with these activities would be used to expand and support the Hospital’s provision of health care and related services to the community.
 If you do not want to be contacted as part of these fundraising activities, then please notify the Hospital.

-- Appointment Reminders; Health-related Benefits and Services; Marketing.
-Participants may use and disclose your PHI to contact you and remind you of an appointment at the hospital or the offices of a Physician, or to inform you of treatment alternatives or other health-related benefits and services that may be of interest to you, such as disease management programs.
+- Health-related Benefits and Services; Marketing – Participants may use and disclose your PHI to inform you of treatment alternatives or other health-related benefits and services that may be of interest to you, such as disease management programs.
 Participants may use and disclose your PHI to encourage you to purchase or use a product or service through a face-to-face communication or by giving you a promotional gift of nominal value.

 Uses and Disclosures to Which You Have an Opportunity to Object